<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Typically, it takes most adults between 5 and 15 minutes to fall asleep.
 If you frequently fall asleep in less than 5 minutes each night, it may be a sign that you are experiencing extreme sleepiness or sleep deprivation.</p>

-<h3>What to drink to sleep faster?</h3>
+<h3><strong>3) What to drink to sleep faster?</strong></h3>

 <p>One of the best drinks for sleep is chamomile tea.
 Chamomile contains the flavonoid and antioxidant apigenin.
 Apigenin works by binding to the benzodiazepine (BDZ) and gamma-aminobutyric acid receptors in the brain.
-In doing so, it calms the central nervous system and acts as a mild sedative.</p>
+In doing so, it calms the central nervous system and acts as a mild sedative.
+Other herbal teas, such as lavender, lemon balm, and peppermint, can also help promote relaxation and sleep.</p>

-<h3>Should I stay up all night if I can’t sleep?</h3>
+<h3><strong>4) Should I stay up all night if I can’t sleep?</strong></h3>

 <p>If you can’t sleep, it is best to get up and leave the bedroom for a minimum of 30 minutes.
 Once you feel sleepy, you can return to bed and try to fall asleep again.
-However, you should not stay up all night—some sleep is better than none.
+However, you should not stay up all night.
+Some sleep is better than none.
 If you are tired the next day, try to take a 30-minute nap.</p>

 <p>The post <a rel="nofollow" href="https://vayasleep.com/blog/how-to-fall-asleep-fast/">8 Ways to Fall Asleep Fast and Naturally</a> appeared first on <a rel="nofollow" href="https://vayasleep.com/blog">Vaya Blog</a>.</p>